 If you’re interested in the history of this building, it first opened in 1906 after Belfast was finally considered a city by Queen Victoria in 1888.
-The building is Baroque and was made out of Portland stone, and cost almost 128 million pounds.
+The Baroque building was made out of Portland stone and cost almost 128 million pounds!

 Explore the Cathedral Quarter

-There’s also a lot of fun coffee shops, pubs, and other places to eat along cobblestone streets that are extremely picturesque.
+There are also a lot of fun coffee shops, pubs, and other places to eat along incredibly picturesque cobblestone streets.
 I easily spent about an hour just walking up and down these tiny cobbled streets.

 Albert Memorial Clock